MIT-Emerging-Talent/ET6-CDSP-group-01-repo/0_domain_study/brainstorming.md

  and __PICOT__ frameworks into the following:

- _you can find more info about the questions in the embbeded links_
+ _you can find more info about the questions in the embedded links_

 1. [Effects of pupil to teacher ratio in public education in Uganda](https://docs.google.com/document/d/15bs8AzCSqWfmRrz06rQ-F2ULBD8CeLPLkVEDemBUevY/edit?tab=t.0)
 2. [How using biased data to train AI models used in climate adaptation increase